dnstrach/Journal/README.md

 }
 ```
 The HTTP GET request is loaded with URLRequest.
-Data from the request is retrieved with URLSession’s dataTask completion handler which accesses the data, response, and error.
-If the response status code is 200 then the nested JSON object will be decoded with a do try catch statement.
+Data from the request is retrieved with URLSession’s dataTask completion handler.
+The .resume() method is attached to the completion handler to start the network call.
+The dataTask(with:completionHandler:) accesses data, response, and error.
+If the response status code is 200, then the nested Quote JSON object will be decoded with a do try catch statement.

 # UIKit